JustinJKwok/Arduino-PID-heater/README.md

 To add all commands and descriptions here

 ## Materials
+Current design uses a 12V cartridge heater which is now very common and inexpensive due to the rise of FDM 3D printers.
+It also uses a 100k thermistor commonly used in 3D printers as well (Semitec 104NT-4-R025H42G).
+You can change these as long as you have appropriately rated components.

 Here are the materials you will need.
 The specific components I used are indicated in parenthesis.
 - Arduino microcontroller
 - 16x2 LCD screen (if you don't care about displaying to an lcd screen you can remove the update LCD function/timer and its setup code)